-- Sunday Mass is celebrated at 11 a.m. year-round, and at 7 p.m. during the academic year.
-Daily Mass is celebrated at 8 a.m., Monday through Thursday, during the academic year. - The Sacrament of Reconciliation is scheduled weekly, before and after masses, and by appointment. - Interfaith/ecumenical services are scheduled at announced times. - Student musicians and vocalists of all faiths are invited to participate in our chapel choir. - A variety of popular spiritual retreats are offered throughout the year, such as the Carpe Diem retreats, Beloved Retreats, Busy Persons Retreat, intercollegiate retreats sponsored by the Erie Catholic Diocese, and more. - The Catholic Devotions group offers Catholic devotional opportunities, such as Eucharistic Exposition, helping students to deepen their Catholic faith. - Campus Ministry also offers an Area Worship Guide to connect students with local places of worship.
+- Sunday Mass is celebrated in the evening during the academic year. - The Sacrament of Reconciliation is scheduled weekly, before masses, and by appointment. - Interfaith/ecumenical services are scheduled at announced times. - Student musicians and vocalists of all faiths are invited to participate in our chapel choir. - A variety of popular spiritual retreats are offered throughout the year, such as the Carpe Diem retreats, Busy Persons Retreat, intercollegiate events, and more. - The Catholic Impact group offers Catholic devotional opportunities, such as Eucharistic Exposition, helping students to deepen their Catholic faith. - Wednesday Night Fellowship offers students a faith community to explore the Christian faith, pray, and worship together. - Campus Ministry partners with Community Engagement to offer a great variety of service opportunities.